 Just like for TrueDialog, the linked database Orvibo connected home products was discovered by Rotem and Locar of vpnMentor.
 Over two billion records have been exposed.

 of the users around the world have been affected, since researchers have discovered user logs from France, the United Kingdom, the United States, Mexico, China, Japan, Thailand, Australia and Brazil.

 Leaked data includes email addresses, passwords, precise geolocation coordinates, IP addresses, usernames, and more. the list of IoT devices used by victims.

 Contacted by email on June 16, 2019, Orvibo did not immediately react.
 Even when researchers tried to alert him via Tweet, the reaction was long overdue.
 In total, we had to wait two weeks so that this database is finally secure.

 It’s simply the biggest data breach of 2019, and one of the biggest Data Leaks from a single source throughout the history of computing.

 In October 2019, researchers Diachenko and Troia discovered a database that is easily accessible via the web since it is stored on an unsecured ElasticSearch server.
 This database contained 4 terabytes of personal data for a total of 4 billion records.

 The leaked data includes the names, email addresses, phone numbers, as well as the Facebook and LinkedIn profiles of the victims.
 This gargantuan dataset actually came from two companies specializing in data enrichment…

-In addition to having poorly protected the server, the data aggregator therefore obtained and used personal information of victims without their consent.
+In addition to having poorly protected the server, the data aggregator, therefore, obtained and used the personal information of victims without their consent.
 This is what makes this data breach particularly scandalous …